Lindamood-Bell instruction changes lives

 When she was in first grade, I started thinking that she might finally be ready.
 She had some sight words, but not even close to what was expected and she was still not really decoding words.
 I so wanted for her to be able to read.
 We take for granted the world that is open to us as readers.

 I began researching Lindamood-Bell again.
 I spoke to educators, parents, and a speech pathologist about their experiences with Lindamood-Bell and I scoured the internet.
 Everyone said it worked.
-The only negative comment I ever heard or read was about how much it costs.

 I spoke at length with Lindamood-Bell center director, about whether or not she thought they could help my daughter.
 She did not make pie-in-the-sky promises.
 She said that my daughter’s progress would probably be slower than other students, but she thought we would see gains.